 GP contacted the Acute Medicine consultant about a 27-year- old woman who presented with a one-week history of a flu-like illness with a dry cough, vomiting and left sided chest pain.
 The patient was noted to be pyrexial and tachycardic but had a normal sounding chest and normal O2 saturations.
 The GP suspected it was either a community acquired pneumonia or influenza and wanted to get an urgent CXR.
-The GP used immediate Phone Advice & Guidance to speak to a local Acute Medicine Consultant who “agreed that if the patient attended hospital, they would look at the CXR on PACS and call the patient with the results.”
+The GP used Telephone Advice & Guidance to speak to a local Acute Medicine Consultant who “agreed that if the patient attended hospital, they would look at the CXR on PACS and call the patient with the results.”

 The patient was prescribed antibiotics in case of pneumonia.
 “The CXR did not show any initial changes though the radiologist did report signs of possible pneumonia.
-Using Phone Advice & Guidance meant the patient was managed in the community avoiding the need for a hospital appointment.”
+Using Telephone Advice & Guidance meant the patient was managed in the community avoiding the need for a hospital appointment.”

 “A patient with heart failure complicated by a valve prolapse was under my care.
 Her management was delicate as she has co-existing renal failure that meant it was difficult to balance her diuretics and manage her polypharmacy.
-I contacted her cardiologist via Phone Advice & Guidance to get advice when she was unwell.
+I contacted her cardiologist via Telephone Advice & Guidance to get advice when she was unwell.
 I was able to establish what an acceptable renal function for her would be with the new diuretic regime, and also second-and third-line drugs to try next.
 Finally, the consultant gave me advice on when she would need admission.
 I was able to avoid admitting the patient, and she remained in her own home, whilst I adjusted her medication – which is what she wanted.
 Having a clear plan gave her reassurance and me confidence to manage her when she was more unwell.”